 - Check with the Federal Communications Commission (FCC) or your local regulatory authority regarding licensing.

 - Understand and adhere to SOS protocols for emergency situations.

 - Ensure your use of satellite communications equipment is in compliance with the regulations set forth by the International Maritime Organization (IMO).

 Are Calls And Data Free On A Satellite Phone?

+No. Service providers charge for airtime and data, just like cellular phones.
 Satellite airtime is expensive, and you would also be charged for incoming calls.

 Are Satellite Phones Bigger And Heavier Than Mobile Phones?